2019 UMass Minutemen football team

 The 2019 UMass Minutemen football team represented the University of Massachusetts Amherst in the 2019 NCAA Division I FBS football season.
 They were led by first-year head coach Walt Bell and played their home games at Warren McGuirk Alumni Stadium.
 This was the fourth year for the Minutemen as an independent; they finished the season at 1–11 and were outscored by their opponents by a combined total of 632 to 237.
 CBS Sports rated UMass 129th in their ranking of all 130 FBS teams; Akron, the only team that the Minutemen defeated, was ranked last.

-Previous season

-In Minutemen finished the 2018 season at 4–8.
-Head coach Mark Whipple resigned at the end of the season.
-On December 3, 2018, the Minutemen named Florida State offensive coordinator Walt Bell as head coach.